glenux/webgalen/README.md

 It is able to :
 -  crawl websites to create a sitemap,
-- uses the sitemap to create full page screenshots
+- uses the sitemap to create website screenshots (full page length)

 ## Roadmap (:warning: work in progress/unstable)